richardturnnidge/adventure/README.md

 Multi-room adventire engine

-Support for key control or joystick.
-Nunchcuk supported but currently disabled due to emulator issue.
+Support for key control (QAOP, arrows) or joystick.
+Nunchuck supported but currently disabled due to emulator conflict.

 Written in z80 assembler using Sublime text on Mac.
 Assembled with ez80asm.